-62. The Project Land is situated southeast of Robinvale and approximately 13km from the Murray River in the Sunraysia region of North West Victoria.
+66. The Project Land is situated southeast of Robinvale and approximately 13km from the Murray River in the Sunraysia region of North West Victoria.
 The Project Land, Almond Trees, Irrigation Infrastructure, all other Infrastructure and assets on the Land and Water Licences will at all times remain the property of the Lessor.
 All right, title and interest in the Almonds produced by the Trees on the Land vest in the Lessee or its sub-lessees or licensees.

-- 63. The Responsible Entity will lease the Land, and acquire rights to access and use the Almond Trees, Irrigation Infrastructure, all other Infrastructure and assets on the Land and Water Licences according to the terms and conditions set out in the Lease. - 64.
-Under clause 1.2 of the Lease, the Lessor is required to: - carry out and complete all of the Pre-planting Capital Works by 15 June 2009; - plant all of the Almond Trees on Part A, being no less than 15% of each Almond Lot, by 23 June 2009; and - plant the remaining 85% of the Almond Trees by 30 September 2009. - 65.
-The Lessor agrees to acquire the Water Licences and maintain the Water Licences during the Term.
+67. The Responsible Entity will lease the Land, and acquire rights to access and use the Almond Trees, Irrigation Infrastructure, all other Infrastructure and assets on the Land and Water Licences according to the terms and conditions set out in the Lease.

+68. Under clause 1.2 of the Lease, the Lessor is required to:

+- carry out and complete all of the Pre-planting Capital Works by 15 June 2011; - plant all of the Almond Trees on Part A by 23 June 2011; and - on the remaining part of the Almond Lots, plant all of the Trees by 30 September 2011 (see paragraph 38 of this Ruling).

+69. The Lessor agrees to acquire the Water Licences and maintain the Water Licences during the Term.
 The Lessor is also required to ensure that all rights under the Water Licences are fully exploited to maximise the benefits to the Responsible Entity and its sub-lessees, licencees or sub-licencees, which includes the Growers.